ddnexus/irt/README.markdown

 'pp', 'yaml' (and 'ap' if installed) are loaded, so you can use 'pp', 'ap' and 'y' commands to have a better looking inspection of your objects.
 Besides they are also enhanced a bit: when invoked with no arguments, they use the last value (\_) as the default (e.g. just type 'y' instead 'y \_')

+### In place inspecting/editing of backtraced files

+When an error occurs, IRT shows you an indexed exception backtrace: each file:line in the backtrace has an index number (in brackets) that you can use to open that file at that line with your preferred in-place editor.

+You have just to type 'nn <i>' or 'vi <i>' or 'ed <i>', (being <i> the index number shown in the backtrace), and you will open it in insert mode.
+Very handy to inspect and fix in place, any code involved in the error.

 ## General Tools